reinteractive-open/installfest_guides/source/guides/installfest/getting_started.md

 Heroku doesn't support the use of SQLite.
 So we're going to be running Postgres instead.

-We need to do some other things to make our application work on Heroku (it has to follow the ["Twelve-Factor" rules](http://12factor.net/) – don't worry about the details).
+We need to do some other things to make our application work on Heroku.
 These changes are easy to make.
 You'll need to open the `Gemfile` and make your `Gemfile` look like:

 ```ruby